Updated: Jan 17

 I like to get a nice palette of tickets.
 One premiere at the Egyptian.
 One screening at Sundance resort.
 One or two documentaries, and all the shorts I can stand.
 I love the shorts program because you get to see 3-6 films in one sitting.
 Short form storytelling is about all my 2021 adhd brain can handle.

 What I love most about Sundance is the vision.
 The imagination.
 The creativity and being able to hear firsthand from the director and key creators about the process.
 I love the Q&A panels after the movies, and I love the after parties.
 My favorite after party takes place Friday night inside the New Frontier.
 If you're lucky, you'll have an invite to the Variety, Hollywood Reporter, or any movie premiere party.

-Tickets can be purchased online or at the following locations:
+Tickets can be purchased here.